openshift/microshift/docs/howto_load_balancer.md

 ```

 ## Test Load Balancer
-Log into the virtual machine and run the following commands to verify that the load balancer routes requests to all the running application instances.
+Log into the virtual machine and run the following commands to verify that the load balancer distributes requests among all the running application instances.

 > Set the `EXTERNAL_IP` environment variable to the external IP of the `LoadBalancer` service.